gtesei/SelfDrivingCars/P5-CarND-Vehicle-Detection/writeup.md

 I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):

 ![alt text][image3]

+A grid of sliding windows is created in such a way that only the regions that could potentially have vehicles are retained.
+For example, the sky etc is completely removed, the bottom that has the bonnet is removed.
+This increases the speed of detection and reduces false positives.
+For scales, different scales were used to create sliding windows, with the ones near the horizon being smaller, the ones closer to the camera car are larger.
+A total of four different scales have been used.

 ## 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?